 (1) Number of shares beneficially owned is based solely on a Schedule 13D filed with the SEC on January 20, 2023.
-College Top Holdings, Inc. ("College Holdings") holds the Ordinary Shares on behalf of Yahoo, Inc ("Yahoo"), its indirect wholly owned subsidiary.
-College Parent L.P. ("Parent") is the sole shareholder of College Holdings.
+College Top Holdings, Inc. ("College Holdings.") holds the Ordinary Shares on behalf of Yahoo, Inc ("Yahoo"), its indirect wholly owned subsidiary.
+College Parent L.P, ("Parent") is the sole shareholder of College Holdings.
 College Parent Holdings GP, LLC ("Parent GP") serves as the general partner of Parent.
-AP IX College Holdings, L.P. ("AP IX College") is the sole member of College GP.
-AP IX College Holdings, GP, LLC ("AP IX College GP") is the general partner of AP IX College GP" is the sole member of AP IX College GP") is the sole member of AP IX College GP" is the sole member of Management IX, L.P. ("Management, L.P. ("Apollo LP.") is the sole member and manager of AI IX College GP.
+AP IX College Holdings, L.P. ("AP IX College.") is the sole member of College GP.
+AP IX College Holdings, GP, LLC ("AP IX College GP") is the general partner of AP IX College GP.
+The general partner of AP IX College.
+Apollo Management IX, L.P. ("Management IX") is the non-member manager of AP IX College GP.
 The general partner of Management IX is AIF IX Management, LLC ("AIF IX LLC").
-Apollo Management Holdings, L.P. ("Apollo Management Holdings") is the sole member of Management GP.
-The general partner of Management Holdings, L.P. ("Management Holdings") is the sole member of Management GP.
-Apollo Management GP.
-Apollo Management Holdings GP, LLC ("Management Holdings GP") is the general partner of Management Holdings GP") is the general partner of Management Holdings GP.
-The managers and executive officers of Management Holdings GP are Marc Rowan, Scott Kleinman, and James Zelter.
+Apollo Management, L.P. ("Apollo LP.") is the sole member and manager of AIF IX LLC.
+Apollo Management GP, LLC ("Management GP") is the general partner of Apollo Management Holdings, L.P. ("Management Holdings") is the sole member of Management GP.
+Apollo Management Holdings GP, LLC ("Management GP.") is the general partner of Apollo Management Holdings, L.P. ("Management Holdings") is the sole member of Management GP.
+Apollo Management Holdings GP, LLC ("Management Holdings, S.P. ("Management Holdings") is the sole member of Management GP.
+Apollo Management Holdings GP are Marc Rowan, Scott Kleinman, and James Zelter.
 The principal occupation of each of Messrs.
+Rowan, Kleinman, and Zelter is to act as executive officer, manager and director of Management Holdings GP and other related investment managers and advisors.
+Each of Messrs.
 Rowan, Kleinman, Zelter and the entities listed above, other than College Holdings, disclaims beneficial ownership of the ordinary shares reported as beneficially owned by the Reporting Persons.
 The shares issued to College Holdings were deposited into an escrow account and will be released upon satisfaction of certain conditions related to Israeli tax matters.
-The address for Parent GP and AP IX College GP is One Manhattanville Road, Suite 201, Purchase, New York 10577.
-The address of the principal office of College Holdings and
+The address for Pare